Cryptocurrency GuideE-commerce

 1- The Optioment Ploy

 It is one of the worst types of cryptocurrency scams.
 It includes a fake Initial Coin Offering (ICO).
 The company equivalent is going public.
-Also an ICO happens when firstly a business starts to sell its cryptocurrency.
+Also, an ICO happens when a business starts to sell its cryptocurrency.
 Many ICO scams use main investment fraud a.k.a.
 When the company does not exist, and has no plan to make a profit.
-There are many ICO scams may pretend to be other real cryptocurrency organizations.
-This makes a confusion for many buyers who are searching online.
+There are many ICO scams that may pretend to be other real cryptocurrency organizations.
+This makes confusion for many buyers who are searching online.
 Bitcoin Savings and Trust was more sharp.
-It began as an ICO scam that is around a simple ponzi scheme.
-After that it kept on going.
-Unwitting investors were promised a wonderful returns such as 7% per week.
-Furthermore there are the stealing of more than 265,000 bitcoins through fraud.
+It began as an ICO scam that is around a simple Ponzi scheme.
+After that, it kept on going.
+Unwitting investors were promised wonderful returns such as 7% per week.
+Furthermore, there is the stealing of more than 265,000 bitcoins through fraud.
 In 2012 the whole Savings and Trust scheme collapsed in the end.
-Also the organizer Trendon Shavers was in court battles for many years.
-This led to his imprisonment, and a fine of $97 million.
+Also, the organizer Trendon Shavers was in court battles for many years.
+This led to his imprisonment and a fine of $97 million.

 2- The Massive MT.
 Gox Disaster

-It is one of the most known crashes in bitcoin.
+It is one of the most known crashes in Bitcoin.
 A tangled Knot of fraud, mistakes, and corruption.
 In 2010 MT.
-Gox was a bitcoin exchange in Tokyo.
+Gox was a Bitcoin exchange in Tokyo.
 It had the majority of transactions in bitcoin all over the world, because many people thought that it was safe.
 MT.
 Gox proved to become anything but secure.
-In a few years it had many massive successful hacking attacks, governmental investigations, payment processing issues.
-Also it had many bank run as people tried to withdraw their funds.
+In a few years, it had many massive successful hacking attacks, governmental investigations, and payment processing issues.
+Also, it had many bank runs as people tried to withdraw their funds.
 They found that it might not even be possible.
 In a devastating blow concerning the bitcoin market MT.
 Gox gave up.
 The company showed that it had lost 850,000 bitcoins, worth $450 million dollars.
 Or $8 billion at today’s usual market value.
 Millions of dollars were lost in fraud.
-Also company agents and partners made many illegal acts.
+Also, company agents and partners made many illegal acts.

 3- Bitcoin Gold and False Promises

-Bitcoin gold was a project, and its design is for creation a new form of cryptocurrency.
-Also it tapped into the bitcoin name.
+Bitcoin gold was a project, and its design was for the creation of a new form of cryptocurrency.
+Also, it tapped into the Bitcoin name.
 That trick in the brand was a little shady.
-Scammers built a website, and this website is (mybtgwallet.com).
-It offered for users a once lifetime opportunity for generating bitcoin gold wallets.
-The only thing to do was to submit their private keys that is for protection their cryptocurrency wallets.
+Scammers built a website, and the website is (mybtgwallet.com).
+It offered users a once-lifetime opportunity for generating bitcoin gold wallets.
+The only thing to do was to submit their private keys that is for the protection of their cryptocurrency wallets.

 4- Canadian Bitcoins and the Simplest Scam